 |Calorie Weighted Basis||28%||51%||22%|

-The first ingredient in this dog food includes chicken.
+The first ingredient in this dog food is chicken.
 Chicken is considered “the clean combination of flesh and skin… derived from the parts or whole carcasses of chicken”.1

 Chicken is naturally rich in the ten essential amino acids required by a dog to sustain life.

 The second ingredient is chicken broth.
-Broths are nutritionally empty.
-But because they add both flavor and moisture to a dog food they are a common finding in many canned products.
+Broths are of only modest nutritional value.
+Yet because they add both flavor and moisture to a dog food, they are a common addition component in many canned products.

-The third ingredient is chicken liver.
-This is an organ meat sourced from a named animal and thus considered a beneficial component.
+The third ingredient is chicken liver, an organ meat sourced from a named animal and thus considered a beneficial component.

-The fifth ingredient mentions peas.
+The fifth ingredient lists peas.
 Peas are a quality source of carbohydrates.
-Plus (like all legumes) they’re rich in natural fiber.
+And like all legumes, they’re rich in natural fiber.

-However, peas contain about 25% protein, a factor that must be considered when judging the actual meat content of this dog food.
+However, peas contain about 25% protein, a factor that must be considered when judging the meat content of this dog food.

 The sixth ingredient is sweet potato.
-Sweet potatoes are a gluten-free source of complex carbohydrates in a dog food.
+Sweet potatoes are a gluten-free source of complex carbohydrates in dog food.
 They are naturally rich in dietary fiber and beta carotene.

-The seventh ingredient is guar gum, a gelling or thickening agent found in many wet pet foods.
+The next ingredient is guar gum, a gelling or thickening agent found in many wet pet foods.
 Refined from dehusked guar beans, guar gum can add a notable amount of dietary fiber to any product.